-For a few months, my girlfriend and I were separated by several states.
+For a few months, my husband and I were separated by several states.
 When we were finally together in the same state again, a lot had occurred between us during that time apart that made situations tense at times.
 In an attempt to improve this, I proposed we try that “talking” thing people were raving about, but in a different fashion from the usual conversation.
 I wanted to try a “Re-evaluation co-counseling” style discussion.
 I honestly believe that this did wonders for our relationship.

 Simply put, Co-counseling consists of two people taking turns listening to one another.
-Yes it’s a conversation in some ways, but a little different.
+Yes, it’s a conversation in some ways, but a little different.
 It is about listening and paying very careful attention to what you hear.
 You listen to the other person without interrupting to offer suggestions or comments, only listening.

 The procedure is rather simple.
 Two people, in this case you and your partner, agree that you will take turns listening to one another without interruption for an agreed upon time.
 One person talks first and each person talks for an equal amount of time.
 The person who talks can talk about whatever he or she wants to talk about.
 The listener listens wholeheartedly without interrupting to offer suggestions, comments, advice, or how he or she is feeling.
 After the agreed upon time, the roles switch.
 That’s it.